 If you happen to have some sort of underlying medical condition, you will have to sort it out.
 In this regard, special attention needs to be paid to anemia, various nutrition-related deficiencies, Parkinson’s, thyroid disease, kidney problems, diabetes and varicose veins.

-Various vitamin deficiencies have to be considered as well.
+Various vitamin deficiencies, such as vitamin D, have to be considered as well.

 If your RLS is the result of one of the above mentioned underlying medical conditions, through the effective treatment of this condition, chances are indeed good that you will get rid of RLS too.